 Ensure the bike is a safe size.
-The child should not be too far stretched.
-They must be able to safely reach the controls.
+Your child should not be too far stretched and must be able to safely reach the controls.
 For example, it is important they are able to turn the handlebars safely, touch the ground with the tips of their toes and reach the brake levers so that they can operate them correctly.
 Children’s bikes are measured by their wheel size, for example a 20” bike will have a wheel diameter of 20”.
 Although there are no hard and fast rules for buying particular size bikes for a child of a particular age, the guidelines we recommend are shown below.

 Suitable for ages 3 to 5